egornovivan/cnc-ddraw/README.md

 &nbsp;

 If you use cnc-ddraw with a game that got its own windowed mode built in then **make sure you disable the games own windowed mode** first.

-If you want to play in windowed mode then start the game once in fullscreen and then press Alt+Enter to enable the cnc-ddraw windowed mode (Or enable windowed mode in the config program without using Alt+Enter).
+You can enable windowed mode via cnc-ddraw config.exe instead.

 &nbsp;

 **If the game starts but it doesn't work perfectly** then open the config program and check the **Compatibility settings**.
-Alternatively you can also open ddraw.ini with notepad and modify the **Compatibility settings** in there.

 &nbsp;